A Quick Primer For Those Who Wonder What The Issue With Slate Voting And The Hugo Awards Is

 Another proposal is the 4/6 proposal, in which individual Hugo voters can only nominate four works per category, and there will be six nominees per category.
 In this case, rather than a successful slate controlling 100% of nominees in each category, it will only control 66% of nominees in each category.
 If there are two slates, then the most successful slate will control 66% of nominees, while the next most successful slate will control the remaining 33% of slots.
 This seems like an insufficient solution, to me.

 The proposal I favor is “Least Popular Elimination,” in which voters could still nominate up to five works per category, but the votes are counted in a way that mathematically favors works that appear on the broadest number of voters’ ballots while diluting (but not completely eliminating) the power of slate voting.
 A detailed explanation of “Least Popular Elimination” voting is available here.
-While LPE voting is not as intuitive as the other two proposals, I believe it would be more effective.4
+While LPE voting is not as intuitive as the other two proposals, I believe it would be more effective. ((This post began life as a comment on Feminist Critics.))

-This entry posted in Elections and politics, Hugo Awards.
+This entry was posted in Elections and politics, Hugo Awards.
 Bookmark the permalink.

 8 Responses to A Quick Primer For Those Who Wonder What The Issue With Slate Voting And The Hugo Awards Is